Monday 26 November – Friday 7 December, 2018

 The two-week program includes:

-- Intensive training on research design, methodology, methods and planning;
+» Intensive introductory training on research design, methodology, methods and planning;

 Successful applicants will be required to develop, submit and revise a research paper with mentorship from ANU scholars.
 Papers may report on research that is proposed, ongoing, or recently completed.
 Papers must be individually authored by the applicant.

 To encourage high standard work, we offer a separate four week Visiting Fellowship to the participant from the Pacific who authors the most outstanding paper presented at the PRC.
-The fellowship includes an opportunity to present at the 2017 State of the Pacific Conference at ANU.
+The fellowship may include an opportunity to present at a workshop or conference at the ANU.

-SSGM also offers all interested PRC participants ongoing mentoring as they develop their research and write publications after the PRC.
-Participants may have the opportunity to submit papers for publication as SSGM Discussion Papers or In Briefs.
+DPA also offers all interested PRC participants ongoing mentoring as they develop their research and write publications after the PRC.
+Participants may have the opportunity to submit papers for publication as DPA Discussion Papers or In Briefs.

 Anthony Regan is a constitutional lawyer who specialises in constitutional development as part of conflict resolution.
 Has lived and worked in Papua New Guinea for 15 years and in Uganda for over...